 Most people love using mushrooms in their recipes.
-However, if you don’t, that doesn’t mean you need to avoid all recipes with mushrooms.
-Try the below mushroom substitute list for similar flavors and textures without the need for physical mushrooms.
+However, if you don’t or have an allergy, that doesn’t mean you need to avoid all recipes with mushrooms.
+Check our list below with the 9 best options and pick the best mushroom substitute option that works for you!

 Mushrooms are not a vegetable – they are fungi that like to grow in damp and dark environments.
 They are interesting food items because they find food sources and then grow into that food source to provide nutrients for themselves.